MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/windows-vm-content.md

 - **Network interface (NIC)**.
 The NIC enables the VM to communicate with the virtual network.
 If you need multiple NICs for your VM, a maximum number of NICs is defined for each [VM size][vm-size-tables].

 - **Public IP address**.
-A public IP address is needed to communicate with the VM &mdash; for example, via remote desktop (RDP).
+A public IP address is needed to communicate with the VM &mdash; for example, via Remote Desktop Protocol (RDP).
 The public IP address can be dynamic or static.
 The default is dynamic.

   - Reserve a [static IP address][static-ip] if you need a fixed IP address that doesn't change &mdash; for example, if you need to create a DNS 'A' record or add the IP address to a safe list.
   - You can also create a fully qualified domain name (FQDN) for the IP address.
 You can then register a [CNAME record][cname-record] in DNS that points to the FQDN.
 For more information, see [Create a fully qualified domain name in the Azure portal][fqdn].